Meghan Markle And Prince Harry Will Not Spend Thanksgiving Together, Despite Being ‘As Good As Engaged’

 Back in October, an insider revealed that Markle and Harry are pretty much engaged at this point.
 Harry hasn’t given Markle a ring just yet, but the source says that the couple has discussed wedding plans and have brought up the topic with close friends and family.
 They might not be spending Thanksgiving together, but it sounds like they are on the verge of an engagement.

 In fact, insiders also claim that Markle has started the process to move her dogs to Britain.
-A source explained how the actress is extremely close to her lab mix, Bogart, and beagle, Guy, and that she is planning on taking them to London when she moves from Canada.
+A source explained how the actress is extremely close to her lab mix, Bogart, and beagle, Guy, and she is planning on taking them to London when she moves from Canada.
 If Markle does relocate to London, then it will only be a matter of time before she and Harry announce their wedding.
-When the ceremony will take place, on the other hand, is another matter entirely.
+When the ceremony takes place, on the other hand, is another matter entirely.

 Prince Harry and Meghan Markle have not commented on the engagement rumors.